LuxLavalier/LuxLavalier.github.io/code/part1.md

 ---
 layout: page
-title: Writing your own patterns
+title: Writing Your Own Patterns&#x3A; Part 1
 ---

 The Pixelblaze controller inside your Lux Lavalier allows you to write your own patterns!
 In fact, you can view and edit the code for every pattern included with it.